Tech500/Ebyte_E220_Relay_with_WOR/README.md

 receiver is used to wake micrcontroller; in this case an ESP32.

 File index7.h is html page for video camera; imported into memory, by E220_Transceiver_Videofeed_Sender.ino.

+Before running sender and receiver sketches; run the next two sketches.

+Need to run "01_setConfiguration_WOR_Sender.ino" to configure sender for Wake on Radio.

+Next run "01_setConfiguration_WOR_Receiver.ino" to configure receiver for wake on Radio.